bioidiap/bob.ap/doc/py_api.rst

  Python API
 ============

-This section includes information for using the pure Python API of ``xbob.ap``.
+This section includes information for using the pure Python API of ``bob.ap``.

-.. automodule:: xbob.ap
+.. automodule:: bob.ap